AdriCasab/AdriCasab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website.
-It is currently under development, so you won't find anything too interesting at the moment :(
+Currently under development :(.

 Interested in Bayesian Optimization for Computational Physics.
 This includes physics-based surrogates and acquistion functions.